shorebirdtech/handbook/benefits.md

 working at Shorebird.
 The entire 16 week balance must be used within 12 months of the birth or adoption.

-As we've not yet had a team member take parental leave, we're still working out the details.
-We'll update this section when we have more information.
+As we've not yet had a team member take parental leave, so I'm sure there are more details to cover when we get there.

+## Life Insurance

+We provide automatic 50k life insurance for all employees, with suplemental insurance available through our provider, Beam.

 ## Short-term / Long-term Disability

 We are unable to offer short or long term disability insurance at this time.
-I've been told we must exist as a company for 2 years before we can offer this.
+We've been told we must exist as a company for 2 years before we can offer disability insurance.
 We'll update this section when we have more information.